Philadelphia crime family: "Little Nicky" Scarfo's reign (1981–1990)

-Scarfo had recently inducted member Pasquale "Pat the Cat" Spirito murdered in 1983.
+Scarfo had inducted member Pat Spirito murdered in 1983.
 During the Riccobene War, Spirito switched sides and aligned himself with Scarfo, but was killed for turning down a murder contract on Riccobene's brother.
-But Scarfo's downfall began on September 14, 1984, when Scarfo loyalist Salvatore Testa was murdered.
+But Scarfo's downfall began on September 14, 1984, when Scarfo loyalist Salvatore "Salvie" Testa was murdered.
 Despite Testa serving faithfully under Scarfo and committing several murders on his behalf, Scarfo granted his underboss Salvatore Merlino permission to kill Testa for breaking off his engagement with Merlino's daughter.
-After this, other members and families saw Scarfo as untrustworthy and paranoid.
-He also started to earn a negative reputation within his organisation, which led to members turning informant in the late 1980s.
+After this, other members and crime families saw Scarfo as untrustworthy and paranoid.
+He also started to earn a negative reputation within his organization, which led to members turning informant in the late 1980s.
 After Merlino's drinking problem got out of hand, Scarfo demoted him to soldier and promoted his nephew Phil Leonetti as his new underboss.

-In November 1988, Scarfo and 16 of his men were convicted of racketeering, 10 murders, 5 attempted murders, extortion, gambling and narcotics trafficking.
-Along with Scarfo, underboss Philip Leonetti, three of the family's four capos or captains, Joseph Ciancaglini, Francis Iannarella Jr. and Santo Idone, and soldiers such as Albert Pontani, Salvatore Merlino and Charles Iannece were arrested.
-The prosecutions were strengthened by Mafia members Tommy DelGiorno and Nicholas "Nicky Crow" Caramandi agreeing to cooperate with law enforcement and testify at trial for the government in order to escape long prison terms and Scarfo's ruthless regime.
+In November 1988, Scarfo and 16 of his men were convicted of racketeering, ten murders, five attempted murders, extortion, gambling and narcotics trafficking.
+Along with Scarfo, underboss Philip Leonetti, three of the family's four capos, or captains, Joseph Ciancaglini, Francis Iannarella Jr. and Santo Idone, and soldiers such as Albert Pontani, Salvatore Merlino and Charles Iannece were arrested.
+The prosecutions were strengthened by Mafia members Tommy DelGiorno and Nicky Caramandi agreeing to cooperate with law enforcement and testify at trial for the government in order to escape long prison terms and Scarfo's ruthless regime.
 Fifteen of the defendants received prison sentences ranging from 30 to 55 years, including Scarfo.

-Leonetti was the next defector who agreed to cooperate with the FBI after being sentenced to 45 years in prison.
+Leonetti was the next defector who agreed to cooperate with the Federal Bureau of Investigation (FBI) after being sentenced to 45 years in prison.
 Many more mobsters would later be sentenced to long prison terms for crimes such as racketeering, narcotics trafficking and murder.
 This caused the number of Mafia members in the family to dwindle in the 1990s, with fewer new guys available to replace all those being convicted of serious crimes.
-By 1990, 21 members were incarcerated, 11 were under indictment and six turned government witnesses.
+By 1990, 21 members were incarcerated, 11 were under indictment, and six turned government witnesses.
 The Pennsylvania Crime Commission reported that there were only 24 members who were free and not facing criminal charges.